lanl/LaGriT/docs/pages/docs/commands/createpts/cresphere.md

 </pre>

-Projected cube onto a sphere connected into tets (Image clipped at half)
+Projected cube onto a sphere connected into tets (Image clipped at half)<br>
 Number of nodes = 750 Number of elements = 4175

 <pre>